BitsofJeremy/get_nft_holders/README.md

 # get_nft_holders

-A simple script to get all the holders of a NFT collection and export to a spreadsheet
+A simple script to get all the holders of an NFT collection and export to a spreadsheet

 # Install